grahamhome/PowerApp/ui/README.txt

-This directory contains R functions which generate UI panes corresponding to different activities of the main app.
+This directory contains Shiny modules which generate UI panes corresponding to different activities of the main app.